 Accelerating factors:

-• Sleep consistently ≥7 hours per night
+• Sleep consistently 7 hours or more per night

 • Moderate caloric deficit (300-500 kcal below maintenance) for fat loss goals

-• Consistent session frequency (3 sessions per week, every week — not 5 this week, 0 next)
+• Consistent session frequency (3 sessions per week, every week, not 5 this week, 0 next)

 Delaying factors: